Frequently Asked Questions

 What are some common topics covered in personalized nutrition counseling sessions?

 Common topics include period pain, irregular periods, and digestive health.
-I focus on menstrual health, PCOS, endometriosis, and fertility to provide tailored nutrition advice for optimal well-being (without the diet mentality or focus on weight loss!).
+I focus on menstrual health, PMOS (previously known as PCOS), endometriosis, and fertility to provide tailored nutrition advice for optimal well-being (without the diet mentality or focus on weight loss!).

 How do you approach nutrition for menstrual health?